reactfast/forms-docs/v1/quickstart/page.md

 title: Quick Start
 nextjs:
   metadata:
-    title: Quick Start - NovaForms
+    title: Quick Start - ReactFast Forms
-    description: Get up and running with NovaForms in minutes.
+    description: Get up and running with ReactFast Forms in minutes.
 Learn the basics of creating dynamic React forms.
 ---

-Get up and running with NovaForms in under 5 minutes.
+Get up and running with ReactFast Forms in under 5 minutes.
 This guide will walk you through creating your first dynamic form.

 ---